aws-samples/trigger-aws-iot-greengrass-v2-deployment-pipeline-aws-codecommit/README.md

 git clone codecommit::us-east-2://ggv2-cdk-blog-test
 cd ggv2-cdk-blog
 ```
-* In order to deploy the cdk you will need to copy the cdk contents from github[gitlab (https://gitlab.aws.dev/joysl/ggv2-blog-cdk)] repository
+* In order to deploy the cdk you will need to copy the cdk contents from this repository.
 * To easily copy the contents of this github project to your new project, copy export.zip to your CodeCommit project directory,and unzip
 Sample command
 ```